Tony Banks (musician): Instruments

 He used this technique all the way up to Duke in 1980, when he made a major overhaul of his rig, dropping the ARP 2600, the ARP Pro-Soloist, the Mellotron and the RS-202 in favour of a Yamaha CS-80, a Sequential Circuits Prophet-5, an ARP Quadra and a Roland VP-330.
 On Abacab in 1981, the organ was no longer featured; organ sounds were emulated using a Sequential Circuits Prophet 10 synthesizer through the Boss CE-1.
 For the album Genesis in 1983, he replaced the Polymoog with an E-mu Emulator digital sampler.
 He also added a NED Synclavier II, which also has had prominent features in Banks' career, such as on "Home by the Sea".
 His final changes in this rig were replacing the E-mu Emulator with an E-mu Emulator II+ and the Roland VP-330 with a Yamaha DX7 for Invisible Touch.
 Since the We Can't Dance (1991) album, Banks has favoured Roland and Korg synthesizers, such as Roland JD-800 and Korg Wavestation.

 Evolving technology and sampling has allowed him to use a smaller rig of 4 or 3 keyboards with an array of rack mounted synth modules to emulate many of the earlier sounds.
 His concert rigs since When in Rome 2007 include Korg Wavestation and Roland A-90 keyboard acting as MIDI controllers for rack mounted Korg Wavestation SR, Roland JD-990, Yamaha TX7, E-mu Proteus I and II, and E-mu EIV, as well as Korg OASYS as a master keyboard.

 Personal life

 Banks married Margaret McBain on 29 July 1972.
 They had a one-day honeymoon as Banks was too busy with finishing the Genesis album Foxtrot.
 Banks said: "The band felt sorry for me so they paid for her to come on the next tour".
-The couple have two children.
+The couple has two children.